angelah1020/relief-ready/knowledge_base.md

 - **Inventory**: Where you track all your emergency supplies
 - **Live Map**: A real-time view of active hazards and resources near you
 - **Household**: The hub for managing your family, pets, and home details
-- **AI Chatbot**: Your helpful assistant for navigating the app and answering questions
+- **Chatbot**: Your helpful assistant for navigating the app and answering questions

-## 🔑 Account and Household Management
+## Account and Household Management

 ### Account vs. Household vs. Member